MicrosoftDocs/CortanaSkillsKit/docs/skills/configure-connected-account.md

 If your skill uses a Microsoft service that requires an OAuth access token to authenticate the user, use Cortana's Connected Service feature.
 With the Connected Accounts feature, you specify a few OAuth settings and then Cortana handles all the work to get the token.

 > [!NOTE]
-> You can use any vendor's identity manager that manages resource for their services _if_ they
+> You can use any vendor's identity manager that manages resource for their services, as long as they
 > support OAuth 2 code authentication flow.

 Before configuring your skill for a Connected Account, you need to update your bot's registration to specify the redirect URL.